jollen/react-websocket-flux/README.md

 ## Quickstart

-Use react-websocket-flux to add Websocket feature to your React component.
+Use react-websocket-flux to implement your React component.

 ```
 import { WebsocketStore, WebsocketActions } from 'react-websocket-flux';